+This stands for mediation/arbitration.
 You have a mediation in the normal way.
-If a settlement agreement is not signed the parties then proceed immediately to an arbitration.
-Usually the same person acts as the mediator and the arbitrator.
+If a settlement agreement is not signed you proceed immediately to an arbitration.
+Usually, the same person acts as both mediator and arbitrator.

-The advantage of med /arb is that the parties know when they start the mediation that there will be a binding conclusion at the end of the process even if settlement is not reached at the mediation stage.
+Sometimes a different person acts as arbitrator.
+The arbitration is conducted in the normal way and finishes with an arbitral award.
+The advantage of med /arb is that everyone knows when they start the mediation that there will be a binding conclusion at the end of the process even if settlement is not reached at the mediation stage.
 If the same person acts as mediator and arbitrator there is a saving in time and costs.

-The arbitration is conducted in the normal way.
+This stands for arbitration/mediation.
+It is the other way round from med/arb.The arbitration is conducted in the normal way.
 It is concluded.
 The arbitrator makes their award but does not publish it.
 It is placed in a sealed envelope and kept by the arbitrator.

 You conduct a mediation in the usual way.
 The same person who acted as arbitrator acts as mediator.
 If you conclude a settlement through the mediation, there is a binding settlement agreement.
 The arbitrator never publishes their award.
 If there is no settlement the arbitrator publishes the award.